cbcrg/tcoffee/docs/tcoffee_manual.rst

 Of course, using the MSA will mean that you rely on a more approximate estimation of sequence similarity.

-Forcing Specific Sequences to be kept
+Forcing specific sequences to be kept
 -------------------------------------
-Sometimes you want to trim while making sure specific important sequences remain in your dataset.
+Sometimes you want to trim while making sure specific or important sequences remain in your dataset.
 You can do so by providing trim with a string.
 Trim will keep all the sequences whose name contains the string.
 For instance, if you want to force trim to keep all the sequences that contain the word HUMAN, no matter how similar they are to one another, you can run the following command:

 ::